 13.13.3.
 Such events occur on the Customer’s side that may affect the discharge of liabilities towards Finolita (initiation of a bankruptcy, restructuring, foreclosure, liquidation, or criminal proceedings, etc.).

 XIV.
-GOVERNING LAW AND SETLEMENT OF DISPUTES AND COMPLAINTS
+GOVERNING LAW AND SETLEMENT OF

 14.2.
 The disputes between Finolita and Customer shall be solved through negotiations.
 In the event of the failure to settle disputes by way of negotiations, they shall be settled before courts of the Republic of Lithuania in accordance with the procedure set out by laws of the Republic of Lithuania.
 Where the address (domicile) of the Customer, is outside the Republic of Lithuania, the disputes not settled by way of negotiations shall be adjudicated in accordance with the procedure established by laws of the Republic of Lithuania before a competent court of Vilnius City according to the domicile of Finolita.

 14.3.
 Where the Customer believes that Finolita has infringed his rights or legitimate interests relating with Services provided by and/or contracts concluded with Finolita, the Customer, in the first instance, must submit a written complaint to Finolita stating the circumstances of the dispute and his claim in maximum detail.

 14.4.
 The Customer can submit a complaint by post or e-mail (email@example.com ), specifying Customer’s name, contact details, relevant information, which would indicate why the Customer reasonably believes that Finolita violated the legal rights and interests of the Customer while providing the Services.
 The Customer can add other available evidence that justifies the need for such a complaint.